pixeltable/pixelmemory/README.md

 ---

-**Remember**: PixelMemory is a reference implementation.
+**Remember**: Pixelmemory is a reference implementation.
 Use it as inspiration to build your own memory architecture using [Pixeltable's](https://github.com/pixeltable/pixeltable) flexible primitives.

 ## License